Liu Yazhou: Comments on democracy and reform

 Liu Yazhou made headlines in the West in 2010 when he made a series of public remarks about democracy in China.
 "Democracy is the most urgent; without it there is no sustainable rise.
 Ideals of democracy are not restricted by national borders, or by historical ones," he said in August 2010, in an article in the Hong Kong magazine Phoenix Weekly.

 Remarks like this led to Liu gaining a reputation as an "outspoken" and "reformist" general.

-"'If a system fails to let its citizens breathe freely and release their creativity to the maximum extent, and fails to place those who best represent the system and its people into leadership positions, it is certain to perish," he wrote.
+"If a system fails to let its citizens breathe freely and release their creativity to the maximum extent, and fails to place those who best represent the system and its people into leadership positions, it is certain to perish," he wrote.

 In an alleged internal speech in August 2013, Liu argues that reforms in China are now in "deep water" and that the country can no longer "cross the river by feeling for stones," as Party patriarch Deng Xiaoping put it in the early period of growth of the 1990s.
 Liu suggests that further reforms require political change, and ultimately even competitive elections.

 Hawkish stance

 Liu's hawkishness can also differ from the more explicitly militarized claims of propaganda figures like Dai Xu and Zhang Zhaozhong.
 In an essay titled “The Grand National Strategy" written in the wake of the September 11 terrorist attacks, Liu argued against taking advantage of the fallout of the attack to attempt to conquer Taiwan.
 He advocated "diplomacy over fighting," and suggested the exploitation of Taiwan's political system over strongarm tactics.

-For this, analyst Alfred Chan calls him a "nationalist and a realist."
+For this, analyst Alfred L. Chan calls him a "nationalist and a realist."

 Personal life

-Liu's wife is Li Xiaolin, daughter of Li Xiannian, the third President of the People's Republic of China.
+Liu's wife is Li Xiaolin, daughter of Li Xiannian, the President of China under Deng Xiaoping's leadership.